arcnet-cyber/linux-program-installer/README.md

 ## Dependancies

-So this only runs using BASH and Python3 so easy enough to install and test out.
+So this only runs using shell commandsand Python3 so easy enough to install and test out.
 The install.sh script will install the dependancies for you.